Skip to main content

 • Sign Out: Log out of Credible

-Click on a project to switch projects — you’ll see a list of available projects in the command palette.
+Click on an environment to switch environments — you’ll see a list of available environments in the command palette.

 Next Steps